Pro rata is short for ‘proportional’, which is ‘in proportion to’ or ‘a portion of’ an overall value.

 It’s worth noting, you should treat both types of employees equally and fairly.
 So if you allow one group of workers to have paid leave, you should allow the other group to have the same.

 Have questions about pro-rata pay?
+Our award-winning team can help with anything from risk assessments to pro-rata or maternity pay calculators.
 Speak to a Croner expert for any employment law issue today on 0808 145 3380.

 - Business Advice

 - Contracts & Documentation